 Current recommendations are:

-- Bisphosphonate therapy (alendronate, etidronate, zolidronic acid) for individuals with femoral T-scores <-2.5.
+- Bisphosphonate therapy (alendronate, etidronate, zoledronic acid) for individuals with femoral T-scores <-2.5.
 It reduces fracture risk by half.

 - Smoking cessation

-- Balanced diet, aiming for healthy body weight
+- A balanced diet, aiming for healthy body weight

 - Minimal alcohol